londelec/leandcxmlman/source/sections/LogfileMain.rst

 This section provides information on how communication and event logfiles are created based on default settings as well as contents of each file.

-New communication logfile is created every 4 hours based on the default value of the :ref:`LOGGER<ref-CommsCfgLOGGER>`.\ :ref:`<ref-CommsCfgLOGGERHourLimit>` \ attribute.
+New communication logfile is created every 4 hours based on the default value of the :ref:`xmlelem-CommsLogger`.\ :ref:`xmlattr-CommsLoggerHourLimit` \ attribute.
-In addition to that new file will be created every time leandc is started/restarted based on the default value "0x00" of the :ref:`LOGGER<ref-CommsCfgLOGGER>`.\ :ref:`<ref-CommsCfgLOGGERMode>` \ attribute.
+In addition to that new file will be created every time leandc is started/restarted based on the default value "0x00" of the :ref:`xmlelem-CommsLogger`.\ :ref:`xmlattr-CommsLoggerMode` \ attribute.
 Example below shows 2 lists of files created if leandc runs continuously and if being restarted.

 .. tip::

-   File creation date and hour (yyyy-mm-dd_hh) is automatically added to the name of the file specified in :ref:`LOGGER<ref-CommsCfgLOGGER>`.\ :ref:`<ref-CommsCfgLOGGERLogfile>` \ attribute.
+   File creation date and hour (yyyy-mm-dd_hh) is automatically added to the name of the file specified in :ref:`xmlelem-CommsLogger`.\ :ref:`xmlattr-CommsLoggerLogfile` \ attribute.
    This is a sample list of files created, if leandc is running continuously without being restarted.

    * 'logfile_2013-04-12_00.log'